Before taking my hand, Willi tells me to switch off the camera and close my eyes: “Trust me, it’s worth it. You can film it later.”

 Norbert doesn’t consider himself an activist.
 He witnessed something that he couldn’t accept and decided to speak up and fight back.
-But not everyone has his same energy and determination.
+But not everyone has the same energy and determination.
 His own parents knew what was coming but Kathy could never bring herself to do anything about it.

 “40 years ago I was sitting here with my husband, with someone from RWE across the table.
 He told us that in 40 years Keyenberg, like Königshoven, would also be relocated.
 Now the time has passed and they are here.
 I always knew that this was coming, but I never wanted to face it.”

 When we ask him what gives him the strength to advocate and to constantly speak about what is arguably the most traumatic experience of his life, Norbert answers matter-of-factly.

 “I have the privilege, although it’s a hard one to bear, to witness what happens on a global scale right here in my village.
 The lignite that is extracted from under my home contributes to carbon emissions, and only 40% is transformed into energy.
 We have three of the most polluting power plants in Europe right around the corner.
 We have so many alternatives now, and it’s no longer a matter of a few activists but an entire movement.
 Stop the Coal.
 And we are right here where’s it’s all happening.
 We are climate change.”

 He’s determined, but not delusional.
 He understands that it might be too late to save Keyenberg but he knows that his fight is not for nothing: coal has to stop.
 It will inevitably stop.
 It doesn’t make sense anymore in the 21st century and his biggest hope is to turn his village, like the Hambach Forest, into a symbol.
 “Our only hope is mass.
 Media and mass.”